php-fig-rectified/fig-rectified-standards/PSR-2-R-coding-style-guide-additions.md

 ### Strings and Concatination

 `'` or `"`?
 Both work, as long as they are used consistent throughout a file.
-It is recommended to use the single `'` – as `"` is for HTML attributes and parses variables.
+It is recommended to use the single `'` â€“ as `"` is for HTML attributes and parses variables.

-Don't use variables inside strings – they are better splitted like that:
+Don't use variables inside strings â€“ they are better splitted like that:
 ```php
 echo 'A string with ' . $someVariable . ' and ' .
 SOME_CONSTANT . '!';
 echo '<a href="example.org" title="' . $title . '">Link</a>';